peterhinch/micropython-async/i2c/README.md

 `Pin` instances passed to the constructor must be instantiated by `machine`.

-Class variables:
+##### Class variables:
  1. `addr=0x12` Address of I2C slave.
 This should be set before instantiating `Initiator` or `Responder`.
 If the default address (0x12) is to be overriden, `Initiator` application code must instantiate the I2C accordingly.
- 2. `rxbufsize` Size of receive buffer.
+ 2. `rxbufsize=200` Size of receive buffer.
 This should exceed the maximum message length.
 Consider reducing this in ESP8266 applications to save RAM.

 ###### [Contents](./README.md#contents)